Bradley Automotive: GT

 The body was laid up in fiberglass and designed to mount on an unmodified Volkswagen Beetle chassis.
 The GT thus inherited its 2400 mm wheelbase from the donor vehicle, while front and rear tracks could vary depending on the builder's choice of wheels and tires.
 Suspension front and rear was via the VW's transverse torsion bars and trailing arms.
 The default power-train was likewise the air-cooled four-cylinder boxer engine and four-speed manual transmission with swing axles from the donor Beetle.

 The GT incorporated many parts from other cars built in larger volumes.
 The windshield, for example, was from the 1963-1967 Corvette.
 One consequence of this reuse of common parts is that many parts for the GT remain in plentiful supply.

-Due to the car's do-it-yourself nature there was considerable variation between finished vehicles.
+Due to the car's do-it-yourself nature, there was considerable variation between finished vehicles.
 Some GTs replaced their hidden headlamps with fixed headlamps under transparent covers.
 Bradley offered the backlite in three variations; a short three-sided piece, a longer fastback piece that extended back to the base of the rear spoiler, or an extended wagon-back rear cover.
 The power output or even type of engine could also vary widely, depending on the owner/builder's wishes.

 The Bradley GT was in production from 1970 to 1981.
 The total number of Bradley GTs produced is estimated to have been 6000 cars.

 GT II

-In 1975 industrial designer and former Shelby American employee John Chun designed a new car for Bradley that would be called the Bradley GT II.
+In 1975, industrial designer and former Shelby American employee John Chun helped design a new car for Bradley that would be called the Bradley GT II.

 The GT II was described as a "Luxury Sports Car Kit" in its knock-down form, although it could be had as a turn-key car as well.
 Even though still based on a VW Beetle chassis, the GT II was a much more sophisticated vehicle than the earlier GT.
 New features included true gull-wings doors with frames, sliding safety glass in the doors and interior door releases with gas struts, a lower sill to ease ingress and egress, improved bumpers and steel reinforcing in the roof.
 The retractable headlamps were now electrically driven.
 The interior was much roomier, with custom seats able to comfortably accommodate passengers over 6 feet in height.
 Instrumentation was provided by a set of VDO Jet Cockpit gauges.

 Development of the GT II cost approximately US$1,000,000.
 The GT II was finally released in November 1976.
 The car was later offered in one Special edition; the Solid Gold Series 14000 G Limited Edition.
 The GT II would also become the basis for Bradley's electric GTE.

 A total of 500 GT II cars are believed to have been built.
 Today this Bradley model suffers from a scarcity of GT II-specific parts such as window glass, upholstery and fiberglass body components.